haydenubanx/YouTubeSentimentAnalysis/README.md

 - **Real-time Analysis**: Automatically starts analyzing comments when a new video is loaded or when the video ID changes.
 - **Customizable Sentiment Filters**: Users can filter the comments displayed based on their sentiment (positive, neutral, or negative).
 - **User Feedback Integration**: Users can manually adjust the sentiment classification of individual comments, which helps fine-tune the model.
-- **Loading Indicator**: A smooth, real-time progress bar is shown during the analysis of comments, indicating progress.
 - **Sentiment Display**: Displays detailed sentiment statistics, including overall sentiment score, positivity percentage, and breakdown of positive, neutral, and negative comments.

 ## How It Works